Goran Sablić: Split

+In October 2012 Sablić started as assistant coach at RNK Split under manager Zoran Vulić.

 In May 2013, Sablić became the new manager of RNK Split, but after three matches he was sacked.
-He was once more manager of Split between 2015 and 2016.
+Instead, he was hired as U-17 coach at the club afterwards, and later also on the U-19 team.

+On 30 September 2015 Sablić again became head coach of the club's first team.
+On 18 July 2016 he resigned.

 Široki Brijeg

 During January 2017, Sablić was named the new manager of Bosnian Premier League club Široki Brijeg.
 In his first season, he guided the club to win the 2016–17 Bosnian Cup.
 In his second season with Široki, the club finished on 4th place in the 2017–18 Bosnian Premier League and made it to the quarterfinals of the 2017–18 Bosnian Cup where they got eliminated by eventual winners Željezničar.
 Sablić left the club after the end of the 2017–18 season.

 Sheriff Tiraspol

 On 7 June 2018, Sablić was appointed manager of Moldovan First League club Sheriff Tiraspol with whom in his first season as manager, won the Moldovan Championship three games before the end of the season.
 On 27 April 2019, after a 1–0 away league loss against Petrocub Hîncești, he unexpectedly resigned even though Sheriff at the time were on 1st place in the league.